behera116/page-dweller/README.md

 # page-dweller
+page-dweller tries to extracting all possible webpage information at one place by implementing diffrent npm packages.
-Scraping webpage for metadata, schema information, resource links such as anchor, script src, images, topics discussed in the page and term frequencies
+Scraping webpage for metadata, schema information, resource links such as anchor, script src, images, plain text, topics discussed in the page and term frequencies

 ## Install